The 12 Best Lawn Mower Brands of 2023

 Part of what makes Toro mowers so well built and reliable is the fact that the company has been making them for so long.
 Toro entered the push-mower market all the way back in 1948 and has been innovating and tweaking its line of push mowers ever since.
-They start easily and simply last longer than other mowers, thanks mainly to their Briggs & Stratton engines and thick-gauge steel construction.
-Toro mowers also are low maintenance—they don’t require an oil change for the entire life of the mower.
+They start easily and simply last longer than many other mower types, thanks mainly to their Briggs & Stratton engines and thick-gauge steel construction.
+Toro mowers also are low-maintenance—they don’t require an oil change for the entire life of the mower.

-In recent years, Toro even has expanded its line to include battery-powered push mowers.
-Like Honda and John Deere, these well-built mowers come at a steeper price than other lawn-mower brands.
+In recent years, Toro has expanded its line to include battery-powered push mowers.
+Like Honda and John Deere, these well-built mowers come at a steeper price than other lawn mower brands.

 While Troy-Bilt might not have the pedigree of Honda or Toro, it’s a formidable brand nonetheless.
 The company has been making engine-powered yard equipment since it debuted a residential rototiller in 1937.
 Since then, the company has been perfecting its design of small-engine yard tools, including lawn mowers.